Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

 But then $\mu(e_3)^{-1} \mu(e_1) A \prec A$, contradicting $\sign_A(\mu(e_3)^{-1} \mu(e_1))=1$.
 Similarly the signs cannot all be $-1$.
 Thus $\Phi$ is a letter-quasimorphism. \end{proof}

 We may now prove Theorem \ref{thm:left relatively convex graph of groups}.

-\begin{proof} Let $G$ be the fundamental group of a graph of groups such that the edge groups are left relatively convex. and let $g \in G$ be a hyperbolic element. $G$ arises as a succession of amalgamated free products and HNN extensions.
+\begin{proof} Let $G$ be the fundamental group of a graph of groups such that the edge groups are left relatively convex.
+Let $g \in G$ be a hyperbolic element. $G$ arises as a succession of amalgamated free products and HNN extensions.
 In particular, similarly to the proof of Lemma \ref{lemma: inherits RTF in graphs of groups}, we may write $G$ either as an amalgamated free product or an HNN extension such that $g$ is hyperbolic.
 By a result of {Antol{\'\i}n}--{Dicks}--{\v{S}uni{\'c}} \cite[Theorem 14]{LRC}, the edge groups of this HNN extension or amalgamated free product are left relatively convex.
-Lemmas \ref{lemma:amalgamated free products lq} and \ref{lemma: HNN phi is letter quasimorphism} assert that there is a letter-quasimorphism $\Phi \col G \to F(\{ \att, \btt \})$ such that $\Phi(g^n) = b_l b^{n-1} b_r$ for all $n \geq 1$ and where $b \in F(\{ \att, \btt \})$ is not a proper power of $\att$ or $\btt$.
-We conclude using Theorem \ref{thm:letter quasimorphisms}. \end{proof}
+Lemmas \ref{lemma:amalgamated free products lq} and \ref{lemma: HNN phi is letter quasimorphism} assert that there is a letter-quasimorphism $\Phi \col G \to \Acl$ such that for a conjugate $g_0\in G$ of $g$ we have $\Phi(g_0^n) = w_l w^{n-1} w_r$ for all $n \geq 1$ and where $w \in \Acl \setminus\{id, \att,\btt\}$.
+Now we conclude using Theorem \ref{thm:letter quasimorphisms} as it provides the desired homogeneous quasimorphism with $\phi(g)=\phi(g_0)\ge1$. \end{proof}